 Internal grants, 1999-2016: For research on early modern women’s writing; and for research on British women’s post-WWII travel writing

 SSHRC Standard Research Grant, 1997-2000: “Women Writing Virginity, 1590-1700”

 2016 Teaching Honour Roll Award, University of British Columbia, Okanagan Campus

 2014 FCCS Service Award: Faculty of Creative and Critical Studies, University of British Columbia-Okanagan.

-Associate member, Gender and Women’s Studies Program, UBC-Okanagan.
+Associate member, Gender, Women and Sexuality Studies Program, UBC-Okanagan.